ShaneEdw7/Onitama-Clone/README.md

 ## Acknowledgments

 This project was inspired by the Onitama board game.
 Special thanks to the creators of Onitama for the original game concept.

+I extend a heartfelt thanks to my mentor, Joel Lake, for his invaluable guidance throughout this project.
+Joel not only navigated around my busy schedule but also fueled my project ambitions with unwavering support.

 Enjoy playing Onitama, and may the best strategist win!